ElinEunjung/python-exam-project-pgr107/README.md

 | `docs`                | Supplementary documents for projet guidelines (by Elin)        |

+## 🎓 What We Learned

+This project wasn’t just a programming exercise — it was a chance to experience real software teamwork.
+Through this process, we learned:

+- How to manage GitHub collaboration with pull requests and protected branch
+- The value of peer reviews in improving code quality and catching bugs early
+- How to write clean, Pythonic code with documentation and modular structure
+- The importance of clear communication, shared standards, and mutual trust
+- How to split tasks fairly and hold each other accountable without losing team spirit

+We’re proud not just of the result, but of how we worked together to get there.

 ## ✅ Notes

 - All code follows the PGR107 final exam requirements and standard Python coding conventions.
 - Each team member completed their assigned task(s) and contributed to peer review for at least two additional tasks.
 - Plagiarism was strictly avoided, as per the exam regulations.

+> **📄 Additional Documentation:**
+> The `README.md` file and the contents of the `docs/` folder were created voluntarily and were **not required by the exam**.
+> They were added to showcase real-world collaboration, professional workflow, and clear documentation practices — values we consider essential in software development.